Phil Collins: 1981–1984: Solo debut with Face Value and Hello, I Must Be Going!

 Following an invitation by record producer Martin Lewis, Collins performed live as a solo artist at an Amnesty International benefit show The Secret Policeman's Other Ball at the Theatre Royal, Drury Lane in London in September 1981, performing "In the Air Tonight" and "The Roof Is Leaking".
-Collins also worked again with John Martyn in this year, producing his album Glorious Fool.
+Collins worked again with John Martyn in this year, producing his album Glorious Fool.
 In September 1981, Genesis released Abacab.
 This was followed by its 1981 supporting tour and a two-month tour in 1982 promoting the Genesis live album Three Sides Live.
 In early 1982, Collins produced and played on Something's Going On, the third solo album by Anni-Frid Lyngstad of ABBA, and performed most of the drum parts on Pictures at Eleven, the first solo album by Led Zeppelin singer Robert Plant.
 In October 1982, Collins took part in the one-off Genesis reunion concert Six of the Best held at the Milton Keynes Bowl in Buckinghamshire, which marked the return of Gabriel on lead vocals and Hackett on guitar.

 Collins's second solo album, Hello, I Must Be Going!, was released in November 1982.
 His marital problems continued to provide inspiration for his songs, including "I Don't Care Anymore" and "Do You Know, Do You Care".
-The album reached number 2 in the UK and number 8 in the US, where it sold 3 million copies.
-Its second single, a cover of "You Can't Hurry Love" by the Supremes, became Collins's first UK number one single and went to number 10 in the US.
+The album reached number two in the UK and number eight in the US, where it sold three million copies.
+Its second single, a cover of "You Can't Hurry Love" by the Supremes, became Collins's first UK number one single and went to number ten in the US.
 Collins supported the album with the Hello, I Must Be Going! tour of Europe and North America from November 1982 to February 1983.
-Following the tour, Collins played drums on Plant's second solo album, The Principle of Moments, and produced and played on two tracks for Adam Ant's album "Strip", "Puss 'n Boots" and the title track.
-In May 1983, Collins, Banks and Rutherford recorded a self-titled Genesis album; its tour ended with five shows in Birmingham, England in February 1984.
+Following the tour, Collins played drums on Plant's second solo album, The Principle of Moments, and produced and played on two tracks for Adam Ant's album Strip, "Puss 'n Boots" and the title track.
+In spring 1983, Collins, Banks and Rutherford recorded the self-titled Genesis album, which was released in October that year; its tour ended with five shows in Birmingham, England, in February 1984.
 The latter shows were filmed and released as Genesis Live – The Mama Tour.